-Work done in \cite{Ahsan1} shows that at $\alpha = \alpha_c$, field lines in the $y$-$z$ plane undergo a phase transition and new non-smooth separatrix forms.
-However, for $\alpha \geq \alpha_c$, flux surfaces and field lines with the same $\psi$ become disconnected.
-This ruins the possibility of unique labeling for connected lines and surfaces, along with considerably more complicated topology.
+Work in \cite{Ahsan1} shows that at $\alpha = \alpha_c$, field-lines in the $y$-$z$ plane undergo a phase transition and a new non-smooth separatrix forms.
+However, for $\alpha \geq \alpha_c$, flux-surfaces and field-lines with the same $\psi$ become disconnected.
+This ruins the possibility of unique labeling for connected lines and surfaces, along with introducing considerably more complicated topology.
 We therefore limit our work to $0 < \alpha < \alpha_c$, a reasonable assumption for small perturbations.

-In Fig. \ref{fig:fluxsurface}, $\psi$ is increased while $\alpha<\alpha_c$ is kept fixed.
-After a critical value of $\psi$, there is a transition from toroidal topology to simply connected topology, as marked by the sudden appearance of critical points on these surfaces.
-The exact value for $\psi$ and the shape of the region where the topological class of these surfaces changes is of interest.
-This transition surface, denoted the \textit{inner separatrix}, can be calculated by finding out when flux surfaces start intersecting the critical points ($\textbf{B}(\textbf{r})=0$).
-It is shown as the red circle -- the O-point null line-- in Fig. \ref{fig:fluxsurface}(c).
-The first such intersection happens when $\psi=\psi_-$ at point $(0,y_+,0)$.
-Doing the calculation gives us a closed form for $\psi_-$ given in Eq. \eqref{eq: psi_pm}.

-As can be readily checked, $S_{out}$ is a subset of the $\psi=0$ surface.
-With these notations, we can now state the theorems to classify the topology of the flux surfaces and the field lines.